-The Diploma in Sea Fishing provides training and development for young people aged 16 - 24 years, (to enrol before their 25th birthday) who wish to enter the catching sector of the fishing industry.
+The Diploma in Sea Fishing provides training and development for young people aged 16 - 19 years, who wish to enter the catching sector of the fishing industry.

 The qualification is based on achievement and not time being served.
 Therefore at the commencement of the qualification an Individual Training Plan is agreed with each trainee and the company.
 This plan will specify a duration that will allow the trainee a reasonable prospect of successful completion of the programme.
 The training plan will be reviewed at regular intervals and the duration of the training may change as a result of these reviews.

 The qualification is aimed at those newly entering the fishing industry and aspiring to reach the first milestone on a fishing vessel, i.e. to become a competent deckhand.
 As a deckhand, the job requires a range of individual and team responsibilities.

 It should be noted that exceptionally, the training is non-employed.
 That is to say, trainees will not be employed and on a pay-roll.
 Lodgings, travel, safety equipment, and allowances are paid by the company to support the trainee during training.